 - Schedule fun (I know that seems like an oxymoron but when kids have a regular play day or time of day to just play and have fun it really helps.
 We have about a hour of focused work time/ day and the rest of our learning is integrated into our day and built around our life style of getting chores done and doing one fun thing like go for a hike, go to an indoor play place or sign up for sports like gymnastics or soccer.)Playdates (meet up with other homeschooling families)

 Wherever you’re at in your homeschool journey, don’t worry mama, you’ve got this!
-Use my templates and get your planning is done for the year in about a week!
+Use my templates to fill in your planning & its done for the year!

 I want to hear from you